Good and Bad Passwords How-To

 processors were only in high end servers and network cracking tools were not

 available.
-I know there is is a demonstration project using a large network
+The academic project mentioned above, using a large network

-of volunteer computers that has cracked stronger passwords.
+of volunteer computers, has cracked stronger passwords.
 Things change

-quickly in the computer world and a decade plus is a long time.
+quickly in the computer world and 15 years is a long time.
+(The data I

 If someone is cracking passwords for real, it means they have the hash file